 - Providers who need to report an active case of TB or who need information, contact the TB Outreach nurse or the TB Clinic nurse.

-- TB screening efforts are focused on high-risk individuals, including contacts to active TB cases, substance abusers, homeless persons, those who test positive for HIV, those in correctional facilities, and those who come from countries with a high incidence of TB.
+- TB screening efforts are focused on high-risk individuals, including contacts to active TB cases, substance abusers, homeless persons, persons who test positive for HIV, persons in correctional facilities, and persons who come from countries with a high incidence of TB.

 - The TB Program serves as a resource for community-based health care providers seeking information on screening, diagnosing, and treating TB.

-- Refugee health screening exams are provided through a grant agreement with the Ohio Department of Job and Family Services, under the Ohio Refugee Services Program.
+- Refugee Health Screenings are provided through a grant agreement with the Ohio Department of Job and Family Services, under the Ohio Refugee Services Program.

 Persons at high risk for TB: